 With its blazing guns and wide western expanses, no one would guess that the Brazilian horror western Bacurau is a chick flick.
-But, if you define “chick flick” as a movie having to do with contemporary feminized social reproduction and its discontents (as I, and maybe no one else, do), then chick flick it is.
+But, if you define “chick flick” as a movie having to do with contemporary feminized labor and its discontents (as I, and maybe no one else, do), then chick flick it is.
 The film ends in the spectacular and gratifying revenge of an exploited group of people against their patriarchal, capitalist aggressors.
 But just as importantly, Bacurau dwells on what those people have to lose – their collective strategies for mutual aid, care, reproduction, and autonomy.

 As Bacurau shows, even in a relatively independent and egalitarian town, it’s impossible to escape the gendered violence of global capitalism.
 This monstrous force disguises itself as “civilization,” but is unmasked as a predator engaged in an endless quest for more – more land, more work, more resources, more blood.
 This force, though, is not indestructible.
 Bacurau depicts mutual aid and community care as weapons with which even the most besieged underdog can fight back.

 We are introduced to the small Northern Brazilian town Bacurau through Teresa, who has returned to attend her grandmother’s funeral.
 In an early moment, she walks through a looking glass.
 In the deserted, dusty streets of Bacurau, a man offers her a pill.
 Once she swallows, she enters into a green enclave, filled with warm, affectionate people.
 We soon learn that some of this diverse group are Teresa’s family, but we don’t know who – all of them treat her as a daughter or sister.
-In fact, in this film the notion of the family as a biological unit or a unit of social reproduction doesn’t exist.
+In fact, in this film the notion of the family as a closed biological unit doesn’t exist.
 Instead, acts of care are distributed through a community that does not conform to gendered roles.
-In an act of practiced coordination amongst the motley group, her suitcase (filled with free vaccines for the people) is passed around from hand to hand until it lands in her home, where her grandmother Carmelita has been laid out and is surrounded by loved ones.
+In an act of practiced coordination amongst the motley group, Teresa’s suitcase (filled with free vaccines for the people) is passed around from hand to hand until it lands in her home, where her grandmother Carmelita has been laid out and is surrounded by loved ones.